-For the 2016-17 year, our professional staff consists of 7 doctoral-level psychologists, 2 post-doctoral residents, and 4 practicum students (enrolled in masters' degree programs).
+For the 2016-17 year, our professional staff consists of 8 doctoral-level clinicians, 2 post-doctoral residents and 2 post-masters residents.
 Much of our agency's ability to provide brief psychotherapy to the student population is due to the presence on our staff of therapists in training.

-The post-doctoral residents have completed their graduate level coursework in clinical or counseling psychology.
+The post-graduate residents have completed their graduate level coursework in clinical or counseling psychology.
 They are currently accumulating the field experience necessary for licensure as professional mental health pratcitoners (e.g., psychologists or marriage and family therapists).

 All trainees work under the supervision of licensed therapists on staff.
 Our Training Director, Dr. Krystal Jacob coordinates all trainee supervision.
-Contact Dr. Lori Brown if you have any questions about the training program or clinical supervision of trainees.
+Contact Dr. Krystal Jacob if you have any questions about the training program or clinical supervision of trainees.

 We provide short-term individual, couples, and group psychotherapy and counseling, crisis services, and assessment/referral services for enrolled HSU students.

 Consultation services are also available to HSU faculty and staff who are dealing with difficult situations involving students.
 We are available to help with behavioral and emotional difficulties in- and outside of the classroom.
 Feel free to use us as a resource.

 Please note that short-term therapy is not an appropriate solution for some problems.
 At times specialized or longer term counseling is indicated.
 We maintain an up-to-date list of local mental health practioners who indicate an interest in working with the HSU community.
 Please speak with a CAPS therapist for help in finding a community therapist and/or psychiatrist that will provide the best fit for your needs.